top of page

 Chassis Jig Design

-The welding jig for the chassis needed to be easy to manufacture, fix all tubes in their desired positions, and remain structurally rigid during welding.
+The welding jig for the chassis needed to fix all tubes in their deisgned psotions, remain structurally rigid during welding, and be easy to manufacture.

 As a note, I did not design all of the jigs shown to the left.
-However I researched and started this design concept, designing the first revision of all pegboards and primary/secondary jigs for the front section of the chassis.
+However I researched and chose this design concept, designing the first revision of all pegboards and primary/secondary jigs.

 Pegboards

-Pegboards served to weld key vertical planar faces along the chassis.
+I used pegboards to make vertical planar faces along the chassis.
 This design used steel dowel pins to precisesly position tubes.
 A planar jig was used to locate all of the dowel pins, and consisted of two layers made of sheet steel and MDF.
-Steel was used as the top layer for fire safety during welding, and formaldahyde-free MDF was used on the bottom to add more thickness to the sheet and minimize dowel pin misalignment.
+Steel was used as the top layer for fire safety, and formaldahyde-free MDF was used on the bottom to increase sheet thickness, minimizing dowel pin misalignment.

 20231121_192103.jpg